Re-01/favorite_things/README.md

-### Welcome to the fan page of Favorite Things.
+### WELCOME to the fan page of Favorite Things.

-## Prerequisites: All you need is an internet browser, # but our site works best on Google Chrome
+## Prerequisites: All you need is an internet browser, but our site works best on Google Chrome

 Here you will find pictures and informations about Renata's favorite things!